Winipedia/pyrig/docs/configs/dot_experiment.md

 ### Automatic Generation

-When initialized via `uv run myapp mkroot`, the `.experiment.py` file is created with:
+When initialized via `uv run pyrig mkroot`, the `.experiment.py` file is created with:

 1. **Minimal content**: Just a docstring explaining the file's purpose
 2. **Git exclusion**: Automatically added to `.gitignore`